One-shot Compositional Data Generation for Low Resource Handwritten Text Recognition: Related Work

 \subsection{Handwritten Ciphered Text Recognition}

 Handwritten ciphered text recognition is related to the more general problem called HTR.
-The difference is, instead of recognizing a sequence of characters from a text image with a known alphabet, a sequence of symbols from an unknown alphabet must be recognized.
-In HTR, most of the existing approaches are addressing the natural known handwritten scripts \cite{jemni2020,kang2018convolve} and utilizing various deep learning tools such as Convolutional Neural Networks (CNN) and Recurrent Neural Networks (RNN).
-These methods, despite their good results in HTR, cannot be used for ciphered text recognition because of the lack of annotated data for training and the changing of alphabet for different ciphers.
-Nonetheless, in \cite{fornes2017}, an attempt to recognize the handwritten ciphered using those tools was proposed.
-The obtained results were satisfying for a particular ciphered text, but this method needed a lot of labeled data from the same ciphered alphabet to be trained.
-Other unsupervised learning approaches have been developed to cope with the lack of annotated data in ciphered manuscripts \cite{baro2019,yin2019}.
-The idea is to segment the documents into isolated symbols, then applying a clustering. the problem of these methods is the segmentation stage, it was shown that the performance is significantly decreasing in recognizing the automatic segmented symbols, compared to segmenting them manually.
-Thus, to reduce the amount of annotated data while keeping a good performance, few-shot learning approaches for text recognition have been recently introduced.
-The main idea is to transform the recognition problem into a matching problem, therefore, the user is asked to provide only one or few examples of the alphabet in isolated form, instead of annotating full lines.
+The difference is that for ciphers, the alphabet is frequently unknown.
+In HTR, most of the existing approaches focus on well-known scripts \cite{jemni2020,kang2018convolve} using Convolutional Neural Networks (CNN) and Recurrent Neural Networks (RNN).
+These methods, despite their good results in HTR, cannot be used for ciphered text recognition because of the changing alphabets across ciphers, and the scarce annotated data for training.
+Indeed, an attempt to recognize ciphers based on RNNs \cite{fornes2017} showed that results were satisfying only when enough labeled data from the same cipher alphabet was available.
+Some learning-free approaches have been proposed to cope with the lack of annotated data in ciphers \cite{baro2019,yin2019}.
+These methods are based on symbol segmentation and clustering, but their performance drops when symbols are difficult to segment (e.g. touching symbols).
+Lately, few-shot learning approaches for text recognition \cite{zhang2020,souibgui2020} have been introduced to deal with the few annotated data while keeping a good performance.
+They propose to transform the recognition problem into a matching problem, where the user is asked to provide only one or few examples of the alphabet, instead of annotating full textlines.
 Given those "shots", the system must output the transcribed text based on a similarity matrix between the provided alphabet and the text lines.
-These methods are now used for text \cite{zhang2020} and historical ciphered text \cite{souibgui2020} recognition.